jlouis/graphql-erlang/README.md

 and one for the field `<<"name">>`.
 The end result is then materialized as a response to the caller.

+### Materilization through derivation

+A common use of the functions is to *derive* data from existing data.
+Suppose we extend the ship in the following way:

+    type Ship {
+      ...
+      capacity : float!
+      load : float!
+      loadRatio : float!
+    }

+so a ship has a certain capacity and a current load in its cargo bay.
+We could store the `loadRatio` in the mnesia database and keep it up to date.
+But a more efficient way to handle this is to compute it from other data:

+    -module(ship).

+    -record(ship,
+        { id,
+          name,
+          capacity,
+          load }).

+    execute(...) ->
+      ...;
+    execute(Ctx, #ship {
+                   capacity = Cap,
+                   load = Load }, <<"loadRatio">>, _) ->
+        {ok, Load / Cap };
+    ...

+This will compute that field if it is requested, but not compute it when it is not requested by a client.
+Many fields in a data set are derivable in this fashion.
+Especially when a schema changes and grows over time.
+Old fields can be derived for backwards compatibility and new fields can be added next to it.

+In addition, it tends to be more efficient.
+A sizable portion of modern web work is about moving data around.
+If you have to move less data, you decrease the memory and network pressure, which can translate to faster service.

 ## Architecture

 Most other GraphQL servers provide no type->module mapping.
 Rather,